alstep07/kottans-frontend/README.md

     <img src="task_linux_cli/linux.png">
 </details>

 -   learning Linux CLI was a useful experience for me.
 -   the difference between using CLI and GUI surprised me.
 -   now I have the tools to perform some fairly sophisticated tasks in Linux.

 ### HTTP

 -   a lot of things, like request and response message formats and HTTP caching, was new for me.
 -   I impressed, how I can modify the request and response headers in web frameworks and libraries.
 -   I intend to use my knowledge of URL structure, verbs and status codes.

+## Git for Team Collaboration